borttappat/dotfiles/tools/Sovereign/README.md

 - Allows for minimum and maximum word lengths
 - Prints the changes made to the list in terms of word-count

+### Simple keygen, encrypting and derypting suite(crypt.py + keygen.py)
+- Generate encryption keys with keygen.py
+- Encrypt/decrypt parsed files with crypt.py and a key
+- Add file extension based on encrypting or decrypting mode

 ## Work in progress
 ### Scanner (scanner.py + vulnscan.py)
 [Still work in progress, currently broken - don't run]